gabbymyers/516X-Project/_posts/2021-11-11-Yield Analysis.md

 Link to Jupyter Notebook at the end of this post.

 The 2021 yield data from all of the treatments is housed in an excel file called "2021 Yield".
+### Research Question

+Did treatment have a significant effect on yield in 2021?

+If so, how did the different treatments compare?

 ### Importing the data
 ~~~